-Credit card usage has skyrocketed to meet daily financial needs and many users wonder how to transfer money from credit card to bank account instantly.
+Credit card usage has skyrocketed to meet daily financial needs in the past few years, especially in the last decade.
+Furthermore, there are many users who want to know how to transfer money from credit card to bank account instantly.
 Most of these people use their credit cards to make bill payments, shop, and for other utility needs.
-Many look for cheap ways to transfer their money to a bank account or a debit card that they can withdraw as cash.

 Here are some ways that you can transfer money from credit card to bank account:

 There are a lot of wallets in the market today that allow you to transfer money from credit cards to wallets for a range of fees (Free to 2%).
 While apps like PayZapp charge 0% fee, PayTM charges 2% for adding money to the wallet through credit cards.
 When some people began rotating cash using credit cards, major wallets started charging a fee to avoid any misuse.